jrhoun/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/order-workflows/introduction-to-order-workflows.md

 # Introduction to Order Workflows

-This article explains _Order Workflows_ and gives an overview of the order workflow options available.

-_Order Workflows_ are a site-specific setting that, if enabled, require the buyer or seller to give internal prior approval for an order before it can be processed.
+_Order Workflows_ are a store-specific setting that, if enabled, require the buyer or seller to give internal prior approval for an order before it can be processed.

 ![Order Workflows](./introduction-to-order-workflows/images/01.png)